jeffhandley/react-composite-pages/README.md

 # React-Composition

-React-Composition composes univeral Container Components into pages using any combination of flux implementations.
+React-Composition composes univeral components into pages using any combination of flux implementations.

 ## Scenarios